Nominations for Doctoral Ceremony guest speakers

-MIT faculty are invited to submit nominations for guest speakers at future ceremonies for the investiture of Doctoral hoods.
-The guest speaker at the Hooding Ceremony is one who inspires the Doctoral degree candidates and demonstrates a professional path in the chosen realm, whether academe, public service, non-profit, or the private sector.
+MIT faculty are invited to submit nominations for guest speakers at future ceremonies for the Investiture of Doctoral Hoods and Degree Conferral*.
+The guest speaker at the Doctoral Ceremony is one who inspires the degree candidates and demonstrates a professional path in the chosen realm, whether academe, public service, non-profit, or the private sector.
 Criteria:

 - Nominees must hold an MIT PhD or ScD.

 - Nominees should have the ability to inspire while allaying the fears of our Doctoral candidates, show a professional path, and demonstrate success in making career decisions.

 Submissions are accepted year-round and will be considered in the next session of review following their receipt (the deadline for the 2019 ceremony has passed).
 There is no limit to the number of names you may submit for consideration.
 Although we ask that you please nominate one person per form submission, you may submit this form multiple times to recommend multiple people.
 It is not necessary to write a formal letter of nomination, but we welcome any background you are able to provide via this form.

 Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools.
 Questions?
 Documents to email?
 Contact us

 *It is possible that there will be further changes to the graduation festivities that in turn, prompt changes to the Doctoral Ceremony speaker nomination criteria or process.
 In the meantime, nominations continue to be accepted for future consideration.